HugoPhoenix/MinecraftCoin/README.md

-# Project end, plz go to https://github.com/HugoPhoenix/Polar
+# Project ended, please go to https://github.com/HugoPhoenix/Polar
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 MinecraftCoin(MCC) is a peer-to-peer cryptocurrency.
 MinecraftCoin uses proof-of-stake and proof-of-work systems and is open-source.
 Aimed to connect all Minecraft server with MinecraftCoin, unite the Players Community and we are going to setup a platform that people can buy and sell map, skin, plugin, mod, etc. on it using the coin.